1929 – 2018

 He will be remembered for his vision, his innovation, his extravagance and his warmth.

 On behalf of the PizzaExpress family, Peter’s spirit, vision and his passion for good food and good times, will live on and we will continue to carry forward his legacy through the people and culture of our business.
-We will all miss him dearly.
-Our thoughts are with his friends and family at this time.
+Cheers Peter.